 Length of impromptu speech

-In the school and regional finals the length of the impromptu speech should be no longer than 3 minutes.
+In the school and state heats the length of the impromptu speech should be no longer than 3 minutes.
 A warning bell sounds at 2 minutes and a final bell at 3 minutes.
 Adjudicators will allow you to finish a sentence if it requires going over the final bell.

 Topic of impromptu speech

-The topic will be set by the VCAA for Victorian regional finals, semifinals and state finals.
+The topic will be set by the VCAA for Victorian state heats, semifinals and state finals.